Dr. Reddy's Laboratories Logo

 About Dr. Reddy's Laboratories

-Dr. Reddy's Laboratories is an international pharmaceutical company headquartered in Hyderabad, India, specializing in generic medicines, active pharmaceutical ingredients (APIs), biosimilars and specialty formulations.
-The company serves markets acr...
+Dr. Reddy's Laboratories is an international pharmaceutical company based in Hyderabad, India, focusing on generic medicines, active pharmaceutical ingredients (APIs), biosimilars, and specialty formulations.
+They supply products like tablets, inject...

 Detailed Dr. Reddy's Laboratories employee reviews & experience